nikevelik/FMI-ARCADE-WEB/README.md

     - The addWithCarry function is necessary to keep track of the total bit length of the input data processed by the SHA-256 algorithm.
 The bit length is an integral part of the SHA-256 algorithm, and it influences the finalization steps and ensures that the entire message length is taken into account when computing the hash.

 2. getRightRotation - Circular right rotation - shift right and wrap the shifted bits on the left.
+3. getChooseBitByBit -  the x input chooses if the output is from y or from z.
+More precisely, for each bit index, that result bit is according to the bit from y (or respectively z ) at this index, depending on if the bit from x at this index is 1 (or respectively 0).